lamhq/tech-notes/pages/backend/python/types/string.md

 ## Raw string

-If you don’t want characters prefaced by `\` to be interpreted as special characters, you can use raw strings by adding an `r` before the first quote:
+If you don't want characters prefaced by `\` to be interpreted as special characters, you can use raw strings by adding an `r` before the first quote:

 ```py
 raw_s = r'Hi\nHello'